dealii/docker-files/README.md

 Started from @tjhei, edited by @luca-heltai

-To each directory in this repository, one (or more) images are built either on dockerhub, or on travis.
+For each directory in this repository, one (or more) images are built either on dockerhub, or on travis.

 In particular